n0531m/platform-ai/packages/code-assist/README.md

 This toolkit provides tools to describe the use of Google Maps Platform services.
 Use of Google Maps Platform services is subject to the Google Maps Platform [Terms of Service](https://cloud.google.com/maps-platform/terms), however, if your billing address is in the European Economic Area, the Google Maps Platform [EEA Terms of Service](https://cloud.google.com/terms/maps-platform/eea) will apply to your use of the Services.
 Functionality varies by region.
 [Learn more](https://developers.google.com/maps/comms/eea/faq).

-This server is not a Google Maps Platform Core Service.
+This toolkit is not a Google Maps Platform Core Service.
 Therefore, the Google Maps Platform Terms of Service (e.g. Technical Support Services, Service Level Agreements, and Deprecation Policy) do not apply to the code in this repository or the RAG service called by it.

 ## **Support**